 James Jones & Sons’ turnover breaks through the £1 million barrier.

 The company opens its Kirriemuir sawmill.
 Woodcutters start to adopt chainsaws and we see the advent of forklift trucks.

 The great windblow brings down millions of trees all over north eastern Scotland.

 James Jones’ new head offices are completed in Larbert.
 This building remains the company’s head office.

 The Sixties and Seventies were a time of great change across the James Jones business, but an era of significant modernisation and expansion were soon to begin following the appointment of Tom A. Bruce-Jones as Joint Managing Director in 1979.

-A replacement sawmill is commissioned at Aboyne and Aboyne also becomes the first UK sawmill to purchase kilns to begin kiln drying our timber.
+A replacement sawmill is commissioned at Aboyne along with the installation of kilns to dry our timber.